35+ Literary Devices and Terms That Everyone Should Know

 Litotes (pronounced lie-toe-teez) is the signature literary device of the double negative.
 Writers use litotes to express certain sentiments through their opposites, by saying that that opposite is not the case.
 Don’t worry, it makes more sense with the examples. 😉

 If Shakespeare is the king of metaphors, Michael Scott is the king of malapropisms.
-This is when similar-sounding words replace their appropriate counterparts, typically to comic effect — one of the most commonly cited is “dance a flamingo,” rather than a “flamenco.”
-Malapropisms are usually employed in dialogue when a character flubs up their speech.
+A malapropism is when similar-sounding words replace their appropriate counterparts, typically to comic effect — one of the most commonly cited is “dance a flamingo,” rather than a “flamenco.”
+Malapropisms are often employed in dialogue when a character flubs up their speech.

 Example: “I am not to be truffled with.”

-Example: Metaphors are literature’s bread and butter (metaphor intended) — good luck finding a novel that is free from a single one.
+Example: Metaphors are literature’s bread and butter (metaphor intended) — good luck finding a novel that is free of them.
 Here’s one from Frances Hardinge’s A Face Like Glass: “Wishes are thorns, he told himself sharply.
 They do us no good, just stick into our skin and hurt us.”